-Require Gateway connections · Cloudflare for Teams documentation
+Require Gateway connections

 To add a

-Require Gateway rule, navigate to the
+Require Gateway rule:

-Gateway from the options listed.
+Gatewayfrom the options listed.

 You can now build rules with your organization’s Cloudflare Gateway configuration.

-Access section of the dashboard.
 Edit an existing application or add a new one.

-Edit an existing rule or add a new one.
+In the application of your choice, edit an existing rule or add a new one.

 In the rule builder view, click + Add require and select

-Gateway from both drop-down menus.
+Gatewayfrom both drop-down menus.

 Save the rule and the application.

-Requests and logins to the application will now require Gateway be used to connect.
+Requests and logins to the application will now require the user to go through Cloudflare Gateway.

 You can avoid adding the